-The term 'Benchmarking' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Benchmarking' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Benchmarking is a practice favored across many different industries and individual corporations.
 It refers to the idea of making a comparison between one’s own company, processes, and operations against competing businesses within the entire market or only the businesses’ own sector of the market.
 Companies can carry out this activity utilizing processes, products, approaches, or functions.
 There are a range of comparison points in such initiatives.
 Some of the most common include measuring quality, time, customer satisfaction, and effectiveness versus cost.

 The goal and idea behind this Benchmarking lies in comparing and contrasting a company’s own internal operations as measured against the competitors’ own.
 It aims to create suggestions for bettering approaches, processes, and technologies in order to lower business costs, build up customer satisfaction and brand loyalty, and boost revenues and profits.
 This Benchmarking proves to be a critical component of initiatives for constantly boosting quality, as with Six Sigma.

 There are many reasons that drive companies to benchmark.
 They often start with the idea that one of their approaches to business or internal processes may be improved somehow.
 Other corporations will draw these comparisons with competitors in an effort to discover problems within their own internal product delivery or service quality so that they can obtain a competitive advantage.
 The ultimate motivation in doing this activity lies in measuring up a company against the market leader or best in class corporation in a given industry.
 Many times companies will benchmark against corporations that are outstanding examples in a different industry to attempt to copy their success at a particular product, process, or method.